nosyjoe/restic-backup-docker/README.md

-# Restic Backup Docker Container
+# Restic Backup Docker Container with Tailscale support

 A docker container to automate [restic backups](https://restic.github.io/)

 This container runs restic backups in regular intervals.

+It supports login to tailscale and thus backing up to one of the nodes of your tailscale network.

 * Easy setup and maintanance
 * Support for different targets (tested with: Local, NFS, SFTP, AWS)